Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 With all that stubbornness the Westie can be difficult to train, but they are a very sensitive soul and do not respond well to scolding.
 Therefore, positive patience is what you'll need so you can learn and grow together.

-The Westie has a high prey drive; squirrels, rabbits, and other dogs will cause her to pull on her leash with everything she has.
+The Westie has a high prey drive; squirrels, rabbits, or any other creature will cause her to pull on her leash with everything she has.
 And she may decide to bark when she wants attention.

-Their coat needs to be brushed at least three times a week, and they'll need to visit a proffesional groomer once every few months to slip their hair and trim their nails
+Their coat needs to be brushed at least three times a week, and they'll need to visit a professional groomer once every few months to slip their hair and trim their nails

 22. Yorkshire Terrier